jakelangham/kestrel/docs/source/physical model.rst

       column perpendicular to the bed.
     - Beneath the erodible bed lies an inerodible bedrock.
-The initial thickness of the erodible layer, measured vertically, is a positive constant (which may be zero, for simulating flows on inerodible susbtrates).
+The initial thickness of the erodible layer, measured vertically, is a positive constant (which may be zero, for simulating flows on inerodible substrates).
     - The typical curvature of the bed is no greater (in an order-of-magnitude sense) than :math:`H/L` and the rate of change of bed elevation due to morphodynamics is no greater than the typical bed-normal velocity scale.